 HISTORY OF LOCAL UNION 494, I.B.E.W.

-Twelve Men and One Hundred Years
+Twelve Men and over One Hundred Years

 Our story begins as Local Union 2 in 1892 with just 12 men united together by a common bond, undaunted by a rocky road ahead, who wrote the history of organization in Milwaukee for the International Brotherhood of Electrical Workers.